shahariar50/shahariar50/README.md

 ## Hi👋, I'm Abdullah Al Sahariar

 A passionate frontend developer🦸‍♂️ (especially in React) from Bangladesh.
-Currently giving services on Fiverr.
-Hire me at [fiverr](https://www.fiverr.com/s/42k6KoG)
+Currently working at [Vivasoft](https://vivasoftltd.com/) as a Senior Software Engineer.

 - 📅 Living and breathing programming since 2016.
 - 🌱 Enjoy to learn and playing with new technologies.